Bangkok beaches are closer than you may realise.

 I had heard so much about Koh Lan but I always assumed it was a little island off Pattaya just suitable for day trips.

-Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at some of them.
+Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at accommodation close to some beaches.

 Not only does Koh Lan have a selection of the most beautiful Bangkok beaches, but the water clarity has to be seen to be believed.